 Elizabeth missed her children terribly, and worried about her mother's health back in London.
 She also missed her husband who spent much of their time in Australia off in the wilds while she stayed with acquaintances.
 Meanwhile, she bore Gould another child, Franklin Tasman.
 Gould found the trip more than worthwhile.
 Months of collecting armed him with enough material to write one of the most comprehensive books on Australian birds ever complied.
 He identified many new species and even studied the bower bird, the creature whose artistically minded males woo females with elaborate shelters.
 Gould also compiled a work on Australian mammals, which perhaps gained even more fame than his Australian bird writings.

 When the Goulds finally departed Australia for England, Elizabeth was overjoyed.
 An assistant of Gould's, John Gilbert, was less than pleased.
 In Gould's employ, Gilbert had traveled different parts of Australia, planning to meet up with Gould and his wife and return to England with them.
 The Goulds departed weeks ahead of schedule, while Gilbert was still collecting in the wilderness.
 To make matters worse, Gilbert discovered that his personal belongings, which he had left in Gould's care, hadn't been cared for at all.
 They had been left unattended and later were stolen.
 After Gilbert finally did reach England, Gould quickly arranged for him to return to Australia to collect more specimens, this time on a three-year trip.
 Gilbert never made it back from the second trip.
 Part of a small company exploring the region around the Gulf of Carpentaria, he was killed by Aborigines.
-The captain of this small expedition, who survived the attack, painted a picture of an unprovoked Aboriginal attack, but later evidence emerged that members of the small party had assaulted a woman at a nearby village, and the attack on the explorers' camp was an act of revenge.
+The captain of this small expedition, who survived the incident, painted a picture of an unprovoked Aboriginal attack, but later evidence emerged that members of the small party had assaulted a woman at a nearby village, and the attack on the explorers' camp was an act of revenge.
 Either way, Gilbert was dead.